 Content marketing ROI is a metric used to determine how much revenue you gained from content efforts compared to what you spent.

-For content marketers, this means you examine how much budget your efforts require and how much revenue they generate.
+For content marketers, this means examining how much budget your efforts require and how much revenue they generate.
 Then, you present that number as a percentage or ratio.

 What is a good content marketing ROI?